Art

 Renewing the Forest Charter of 1217

-The work below assembles eight collages [each 10 x 8″] and is a response to reading The Charter of the Forest of 1217, which restored rights to land and resources to “free men,” land that had been enclosed by Kings.
-This amounted to creating lawful rights to what one needs for subsistence or survival, and gradually it defined a “commons.”
-This Charter accompanied the Magna Carta and at the time was the more immediately significant document.
-No, it did not give rights to serfs, much less to women, who were considered property.
-But it did set the stage for more “abstract” rights later on, leading up to Human Rights and now environmental rights and laws.
-It also set the stage for conflicts over property rights, pitting individuals against each other and challenging the idea of a commons.
+The work below assembles eight collages [each 10 x 8″] responding to reading The Charter of the Forest of 1217, which restored rights to land and resources to “free men,” land that had been enclosed by Kings.
+This created lawful rights to what one needs for subsistence or survival, gradually defining a “commons.”
+This Charter accompanied the Magna Carta.
+It set the stage for more “abstract” rights, leading up to Human Rights and now environmental rights and laws.
 Arguably, to remember, to renew, to rethink this charter now is to reconsider what counts as a “commons” in the Anthropocene, an age of planetary disruption and climate change.
-How do we, as “Earthbounds”—tethered to place, entangled in interdependent networks—manage our relationship to and with what we now realize is truly a commons, i.e., the Earth on which our and other species depend for our collective survival?
+How do we, as “Earthbounds” manage our relationship to a commons, i.e., the Earth on which our and other species depend for our collective survival?

 New Work: 2024